Gallery d'Ann

 What we have left after AT&T turned off our Dish Network television, even though the bill was paid in full.

-THEY Turn U.S. Citizens Televisions Off Too!
+THEY Turn Televisions Off!

 AT&T Workers Create “Ready to Strike” Ringtone